-Unless you want to eat the same thing every day while you are in Germany during your class trip, you will have to be able to communicate with waiters in German what you want to eat.
+Unless you want to eat the same thing every day while you are in Spain during your class trip, you will need to be able to communicate with waiters in Spanish.
+You will need to be able to communicate what you want to eat with the waiter.
 Since you don't want to feel awkward, you and two classmates practice in class.
-Imagine that you and a friend are in a sidewalk restaurant in Hamburg.
-In groups of three, prepare a skit in which two of you will order "Mittagessen".
+Imagine that you and a friend are in a sidewalk café in Madrid.
+In groups of three, prepare a skit in which two of you will order "el almuerzo".
 The third person will play the role of the waiter.
 Be sure to include the following required elements:

 - Culturally appropriate greetings and "table" conversation.
-Conversations could be about family, friends, etc. - Basic description by the waiter of what is on the menu; basic questions about the menu by the diners - Culturally appropriate requests for the bill.
+Conversations could be about family, friends, etc. - Basic description of what is on the menu by the waiter; basic questions about the menu by the diners - Culturally appropriate requests for the bill.